SkeletonMan03/FZEasyMarauderFlash/README.md

 * [jacklythgoee](https://github.com/jacklythgoee) For getting a knockoff ESP32-WROOM and giving me info to be able to try to detect it so it could be flashed.
 * [Der Skythe](https://github.com/derskythe) For fixing extra quotes I added without noticing and his awesome work on Flipper Zero Firmware
 * [seeker7r4c3r](https://github.com/seeker7r4c3r) For adding the VID of the DrB0rk S3 Multiboard
+* [aafksab](https://github.com/aafksab) For fixing the Windows bug with the update option that was confusing me